-There is a unique difference between Reflection and Refraction and it is important to analyze both these terms and understand the definitions of both these terms.
+There is a unique difference between reflection and refraction and it is important to analyze both these terms and understand the definitions of both these terms.
 Reflection is simply the property of a light that rebounds after hitting a surface.
-When the light that passes through a surface undergoes some changes in the appearance, whenever it usually passes through a medium, this phenomenon is usually referred to as Refraction.
-The two different types of lights that are typically involved in this are incident ray and the reflected ray.
+When the light that passes through a surface undergoes some changes in appearance, whenever it usually passes through a medium, this phenomenon is usually referred to as refraction.
+The two different types of lights that are typically involved in this are the incident ray and the reflected ray.
 Light energy is incredible and has many uses to it.

 Difference between Reflection and Refraction